paritytech/substrate-light-ui/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=paritytech/substrate-light-ui)](https://dependabot.com)
 [![CodeClimate](https://api.codeclimate.com/v1/badges/bdff9a9d1f154523d3b9/maintainability)](https://codeclimate.com/github/paritytech/substrate-light-ui/maintainability)

+# Substrate Connect

+## NPM Module `@substrate/light`

+Bundles a set of Light Clients.

-# Lichen (working title, previously "Substrate Light UI")
+## Applications: Lichen / "Substrate Light UI"

 Lichen is a light-client-based, in-browser wallet for Substrate.

 The Light UI is meant to be **an intuitive interface for beginner users** to easily interact with various Substrate chains.
-It is provided in two forms:
+It is provided in three forms:

+- A browser one-page application
 - A Chrome/Firefox browser extension
 - A desktop application, built with Electron